A collection of Indian tales of wit, wisdom, humour, bravery, devotion and lots more...

 From that day, Nambi started doing the prayer to Lord Ganesha every day and it is said that this Lord guided him with solutions for many problems.

 Nambi went on to become a great Tamil scholar and he was the contemporary of the great Raja Raja Chola (985 – 1013 A.D).
-This great Chola King heard Nambi sing the Tevaram (Hymns of the Saivite saints Sambandar, Appar and Sundarar) and was so impressed by the hymns.
-Nambi explained to the king that what he sang was what he learnt by oral tradition and that the scripts written on leaves were nowhere to be found.
+This great Chola King was on a mission to search for the manuscripts of the Tevaram hymns sung by the ‘Moovar Mudali’- Sambandar, Appar and sundarar the great Saivite saints who had lived in the earlier centuries.
+The manuscripts were nowhere to be found and people were rendering the Thevarams only through the oral tradition.

-Raja Raja took it upon himself to find the scripts and sought the help of Nambi.
-It is understood that Nambi had the divine help of the same Lord who enjoyed his hospitality which lead to them finding the leaf scripts half eaten by white ants in a chamber in the temple of Lord Nataraja at Chidambaram.
+Raja Raja sought the help of Nambi.
+It is understood that Nambi had the divine help of the same Lord who enjoyed his hospitality which lead to them finding the palm leaf scripts half eaten by white ants in a chamber in the temple of Lord Nataraja at Chidambaram.
 Only ten percent of the scripts were intact.
 Nambi undertook the onerous task compiling all the hymns into ten “Tirumurais” (roughly translates as book) and added his own hymns as the eleventh Tirumurai.

 Nambi also wrote a book of the memoirs on the lives of the sixty three saints (Nayanmars)